noelmace/abstracts/src/pages/talks/fire-conference.md

 It's time to get up to speed!
 Let's take a few minutes to:

 1. take stock of the latest W3C, WICG and WHATWG drafts
 2. demonstrate each of them in the browser
 3. present concrete applications and what each brings to our users
 4. explore a global methodology to always transition smoothly

-So, are you ready for the futur of the web?!
+So, are you ready for the future of the web?